ccorcos/devbox/NOTES.md

 Currently container names are called $project but I'd like the container names should be `$project-devbox` so we can easily tell which containers and images are devboxes.
 Same goes with custom images -- those should also be called $project-devbox instead of just $project.

+I'd like an "autostop" function that we can run after users exit when running the default command.
+It should check to see if there are any other processes attached to the container and if not it should call stop to clean it up.

+I'd like to make the zshj

 zsh inside look better.
 Auto-stop?